Termless protest: Notable representatives

 A prominent representative of the termless protest is Olga Misik, a young activist who became a symbol of resistance in Russia during the Moscow protests for fair elections.

 The reason was her performance in front of a line of riot police.
 A seventeen-year-old schoolgirl, dressed in a bulletproof vest with the inscription "Bessrochka", sat down in front of the officer and read article 31 of the Constitution, which declares the right of citizens to peaceful assembly.
 After that Misik was detained.

 The image of a teenage girl sitting in front of OMON with the Russian Constitution on her knees went viral.
-It is perceived as a metaphor for young people's disappointment in the political situation in the country and is compared to the iconic photograph of the protesters in Tiananmen Square "The Tank Man".
+It is perceived as a metaphor for young people's disappointment in the political situation in the country and is compared to the iconic photograph of "Tank Man" during the 1989 Tiananmen Square protests and massacre.
 The image went viral and was quoted in many foreign media outlets.
 "Has the activist gained some prominence?" and was compared with the Swedish environmental activist Greta Thunberg: